Cognition and learning

 • Ensure the child sees other children playing in different ways.

-• Find out more about supporting your child’s play and development at BBC’s Tiny Happy People.
+• Find out more about supporting your child’s play and development at BBC’s Tiny Happy People - Tips and advice.

 More information